Watkins Glen Test #1: Veloster N Spoiler and Wing

 • A low spoiler about 1″ tall reduces drag the most.
 It also adds a bit of downforce.
 From a drag and downforce perspective, it’s a win-win!

-• A 3″ spoiler doesn’t add any drag, and doubles the downforce of the low spoiler.
+• A 3″ spoiler doesn’t add drag (compared to no spoiler), but doubles the downforce of the low spoiler.
 In other words, you get something for nothing!

 • A taller spoiler adds downforce and drag, but downforce increases more rapidly than drag.
 The gift that keeps on giving!